|

 other dark and seamy places.
 The bands who played

-these places were always glad to let me sit in.
+these places were pretty bored playin in these places five nights a week and always seemed glad to let me sit in.

-I was also beginning to play occaisionally with
+I was also beginning to play occasionally with